 Alternatives & Choices in Current Conservation Methods

 Conservation of artist-built environments often takes conservators and technicians out of the familiarity of their studio or lab.
 This presents an array of challenges, and the choice of which way to proceed can be both exciting and daunting.
 Often the work is in situ where the uncertainties of weather, temperature, and humidity are variables that must be accounted for.
 Materials can vary from the traditional to found items to strange concoctions of ingredients.
 These are situations that call for creativity while holding to the highest possible conservation standards.

-The panel will comprise of two objects conservators and a painting conservator, all of whom have worked in unusual circumstances and challenging conditions.
+The panel will be comprised of a materials conservator, two objects conservators, and a painting conservator, all of whom have worked in unusual circumstances and challenging conditions.

 THE FAST LANE

 Quick-fire slide presentations by artists and curators who assisted with The Road Less Traveled exhibitions on view in the fall of 2017 (featuring Eugene Von Bruenchenhein, Loy Bowlin, Emery Blagdon, Dr. Charles Smith, Jesse Howard, and Stella Waitkin) will highlight new discoveries, ask big questions, and provide insights on the collaborative curatorial model.

 Intersections & Engagement: Whose Culture?

 For decades much discussion concerning artists who work(ed) independently from the academic mainframe was focused on nomenclature, what to call “it” and “them.”
 More recent scholarship has explored how the boundaries between official and unofficial culture are established, by whom, how they’re defined, and how they function.
 These cultural terms of engagement are varied and shifting, as the relevance of cultural lines of demarcation are questioned and debated in contemporary discourse.

 In this session, three scholars approach these questions from varied perspectives, and will embark on a discussion that will cross the globe.